Temporomandibular Joint Disorders

 Again, this varies with the treatment we use at Gentle Dental.
 Botox injections can provide relief in about four days as the neuromodulator fully relaxes the injected muscle.
 From there, relief should last 4 to 6 months, but it can be a longer-term solution in some patients.

 Other treatments, such as using a bite splint, will take some time.
 Your jaw didn’t develop the stresses that are creating your problems overnight and relieving them won’t be instantaneous either.
 By placing your jaw into the correct alignment, gradually the clenching will decrease, and the muscles won’t need to do the extra work that is behind your problems.
 Physical therapy and jaw exercises will take some time to stretch and release some of the tension.
-Once Dr. Strober and Dr. Butkofski have a good idea of the cause or causes of your TMJ, we’ll discuss your treatment options along with a timeline that you can expect relief.
+Once Dr. Strober and Dr. Butcofski have a good idea of the cause or causes of your TMJ, we’ll discuss your treatment options along with a timeline that you can expect relief.

 Are the Results of TMJ Treatment Permanent?